 You can also try these anxiety-relieving techniques:

 - Grounding techniques.
-One type of grounding technique involves clenching body parts and slowly releasing them.
+One type of grounding technique (progressive muscle relaxation) involves clenching muscles and slowly releasing them.
 Focus entirely on these sensations.

 - Mindful distractions.
 Find something to distract your mind from panicking to help you calm down.
 Try describing things around you to keep your focus on something else.
 What color is your couch?
 What is its texture?

-- Talk to yourself.
-Now that you know these symptoms are a part of your body’s automatic response, remind yourself this.
+- Talk with yourself.
+Now that you know these symptoms are a part of your body’s automatic response, remind yourself of this.
 In the moment of panic or anxiety, tell yourself “I can’t breathe because my body is trying to get more oxygen” or “I’ve been evaluated and my heart is fine.”
-Talking to yourself rationally can pull you out of the anxiety.
+Talking with yourself rationally can pull you out of the anxiety.

 - Exercise.
 It may seem strange to exercise in the midst of an anxiety attack, but going for a quick run or expending some of that built-up energy may actually work for you.
 Your body is preparing itself to run anyway — you might as well take advantage of it.

 - Self-care.
 You can practice self-care in simple ways.
 Drink herbal tea (but avoid caffeinated tea, as it can increase anxiety).
 Light candles with a pleasant aroma.
 Write down your feelings.
 Turn on some soothing music.

 - Shock yourself.
 Shocking your system by dipping your face in a bowl of ice water is actually a technique recommended by therapists to help pull you out of a thought spiral.

 If you notice shortness of breath before experiencing a full-blown panic attack, learn to recognize it and don’t ignore it.
 Start focusing on your breathing before the anxiety escalates.